javaherobrine/javaherobrine/README-en.md

 My name is javaherobrine,you can also call me jaro.~I'm an OIer~(I was away from OI) and I like IT, majoring in Physics in USTC now.

+However, INFINITE load swallowing me, I don't know whether my next "maintenance paused" should be regarded as "maintenance terminated".
+I'm trying my best to learn IT, but probably in vain.
+Hope my scheduler and processor can help me with it.

 Operating System: Kali Linux & Windows 10/11

 ![2333](https://github-readme-stats-89dq8p8qw.vercel.app/api/top-langs/?username=javaherobrine)